ryurko/Agglomerative-LD-loci-testing/ld_locus_zoom/description.md

 ## Export gene and SNP tables <a name="gene-snps"></a>

-You can view and export tables of the genes and SNP-gene pairs in the selected LD loci via the __Genes__ and __SNPs__ tabs respectively.
+You can view and export tables of the genes and SNP-gene pairs in the selected LD locus via the __Genes__ and __SNPs__ tabs respectively.
 Both tabs include download buttons above the tables enabling the option to export all of the genes or SNP-gene pairs in either csv or Excel format. __All genomic positions in the visualization and tables (gene's start and end, SNPs' BP) are based on genome assembly version GRCh38__.

 The genes table includes columns for Ensembl ID, gene name, [GENCODE v21](https://www.gencodegenes.org/human/release_21.html) start and end positions, strand  (+ or -) indicating direction, as well as a link to the gene's [GWAS catalog](https://www.ebi.ac.uk/gwas/home) page. _Note: the GWAS catalog link is constructed using the gene's name and does not guarantee that the gene is in the GWAS catalog._

-The SNP-gene table includes a row for every SNP-gene pair in the selected LD loci, meaning that if a SNP is assigned to multiple genes then it will have a row for each gene.
+The SNP-gene table includes a row for every SNP-gene pair in the selected LD locus, meaning that if a SNP is assigned to multiple genes then it will have a row for each gene.
 The SNP-gene table includes columns for:

 * SNP's BP, alleles, rs ID, and GWAS summary statistics for ASD, SCZ, and EA
 * Ensembl ID for the gene it is assigned to and how: `is_positional = 1` if it is positionally assigned, `is_esnp = 1` if it is an associated eSNP (SNPs can be both be positional and eSNPs for a gene)